codsen/codsen/packages/email-comb/README.md

 ## Documentation

 Please [visit codsen.com](https://codsen.com/os/email-comb/) for a full description of the API.
+Also, try the [GUI playground](https://codsen.com/os/email-comb/play).

 ## Contributing